Go inside the worlds of art, fashion, design, and lifestyle.

 L’EXCEPTION 1st arrondissement

 L’EXCEPTION offers some of the best brands, products, and exclusive pieces in Paris to date.
-The store also presents a coffee shop, Belleville Brûlerie, where visitors can find one of the most delicious açaí bowls in town!
+The store also presents a coffee shop, GAGAO, where visitors can find some of the most delicious drinks and treats in town.

 Whitewaller recommends: Attending one of the store’s special events.